IntegerMan/JAIMES/README.md

 - [x] Load games and characters from JSON files
 - [ ] Add a second character to the beach game
 - [ ] Add a second adventure
-- [ ] Optionally, separate characters from adventures
+- [ ] Separate characters from adventures

 ### User Interface